 Digital Crown and Button

-Like the Apple Watch, the AirPods Max have a Digital Crown for control purposes.
+Like the Apple Watch, the AirPods Max have a Digital Crown to provide physical controls.
 The Digital Crown can be used to turn the volume up or down, skip between tracks, answer phone calls, and activate Siri through both rotating and pressing gestures.